 Annual Open Enrollment Period vs Open Enrollment Period

 The Annual Enrollment Period takes place every year from October 15 through December 7th.
 During this period you can enroll, dis-enroll or change Medicare Advantage as well as Part D prescription drug plans.

 The Open Enrollment Period is a one-time six-month period that begins on your Part B effective date or the first day of the month you turn 65.
 This period grants you enrollment in any Medicare Supplement with no medical underwriting.

 Free Medicare Supplement Information

-At MedicareFAQ, we search all the top-rated insurance companies to find you the best rates on Medigap, Part D and Medicare Advantage policies.
+At MedicareFAQ, we search for all the top-rated insurance companies to find you the best rates on Medigap.

-Our friendly representatives will give you a fast, free quote and answer all your questions, so you can choose the policy that’s right for your health needs and your budget.
+Our friendly representatives will give you a fast, free quote and answer all your questions.
+This allows you to choose the policy that’s right for you.

 Contact us today for a free Medicare Supplement information by calling the number above or completing our online compare rates form now.